psrc/urbansim2/README.md

    ```

 8. Put the name of the data file into ``psrc_urbansim/configs/settings.yaml`` (node ``store``).
-9. There might be a few changes to the ``urbansim_defaults`` package that were submitted as pull requests to UDST but were not accepted yet.
+9. There might be a few changes to the ``urbansim_defaults`` and ``urbansim`` packages that were submitted as pull requests to UDST but were not accepted yet.
 To keep the repository in sync with those changes do

   ```
   cd /d/udst/urbansim_defaults
   git remote add psrcedits https://github.com/hanase/urbansim_defaults.git git pull psrcedits dev

+  cd /d/udst/urbansim
+  git remote add psrcedits https://github.com/hanase/urbansim.git git pull psrcedits dev
   ```